Parental Engagement Officer

 Mrs Kelly works with a wide range of agencies to access support for children who may have specific needs for example; young carers, family members who care for children and have special guardianship or looked after children.
 Mrs Kelly coordinates referrals to outside agencies.
 She has provided opportunities for students to receive counselling, mindfulness training or support to manage mild mental health conditions.
 Mrs Kelly is experienced in assisting students who have misused the internet or may be experiencing cyberbullying.

 Please get in touch if you are concerned.
 She has been trained in PREVENT and if you are concerned about your child developing an unhealthy interest in any type of extremist group, please contact her for advice.

 Child Protection Officer and Anti-bullying Coordinator

-Mrs Osborne supports children who raise concerns about their welfare or who are under a multi-agency plan such as, a child in need, child protection or other circumstance where they could be vulnerable.
-Mrs Osborne works in partnership with social services and members of the Family Intervention Team as well as the EWO.
-Mrs Osborne collaborates closely with the Raising Standards Team in school who have responsibility for children’s daily welfare and compliance with our Respect and Pride protocols.
+Mrs Osborn supports children who raise concerns about their welfare or who are under a multi-agency plan such as, a child in need, child protection or other circumstance where they could be vulnerable.
+Mrs Osborn works in partnership with social services and members of the Family Intervention Team as well as the EWO.
+Mrs Osborn collaborates closely with the Raising Standards Team in school who have responsibility for children’s daily welfare and compliance with our Respect and Pride protocols.

 Raising Standards Team